 A fixed interest investment is where a lender loans money to a borrower, and the borrower then pays a fixed (not subject to change) amount of interest over a fixed period of time.
 There are many types of fixed interest investments, the most common being bonds and term deposits.

 Harmoney’s loans differ from fixed interest loans in that our Lenders generally do not directly fund only one borrower.
 To minimise the risk to Lenders, our loans are fractionalised into $25 notes that can then be invested in multiple individual loans.
 Effectively, Lenders are holding numerous fixed interest investments within one portfolio.

 Because there are multiple investments, there will be multiple loan holders with varying interest rates and terms set for their loan.
 Therefore, while the individual notes could be considered fixed interest investments, an Lender’s portfolio as a whole is subject to change, with different loans paying off at different times with different interest rates.

 Loan interest and lenders

 When you invest with Harmoney, borrower repayments are returned to your Lender account, with the option of being withdrawn or reinvested.

 Lender funds that are not on loan are held in a trust account and do not accrue interest.
-Lenders are charged a Service Fee of 2% of the principal and interest payments collected on each note, and a $1 Note fee for every individual loan bought in the Marketplace.
-The service fee is deducted from repayments into the Lender’s account.
+Lenders are charged a Lending Fee on the interest payments collected on each note.
+The fee is deducted from repayments into the Lender’s account.
 Find out more about Harmoney's fees.